OpenDocCN/sec-notes-zh/docs/blackhat-2020/【转载】Black Hat USA 2020 会议视频 - P38：39 - A Little Less Speculation, a Little More Action - Deep Dive into Fuchsia's - 坤坤武特 - BV1g5411K7fe.md

-# 【转载】Black Hat USA 2020 会议视频 - P38：39 - A Little Less Speculation, a Little More Action - Deep Dive into Fuchsia's - 坤坤武特 - BV1g5411K7fe
+# P38：39 - A Little Less Speculation, a Little More Action - Deep Dive into Fuchsia's - 坤坤武特 - BV1g5411K7fe

  [MUSIC PLAYING]。